RakerZh/nvim/README.md

 # My Personal Config

-This config is inspired from glepnir
+This config is inspired from @glepnir

 LICENSE